jwenzhuang/jwenzhuang.github.io/content/sunless-sunset.md

 # *Sunless Sunset*: On the collected and the collective in Chris Marker and Penelope Umbrico.

-> “One day, I’ll have to put it all alone at the beginning of the film.
-He told me that if they don’t see happiness in the picture, at least they would see black.”
+>One day, I’ll have to put it all alone at the beginning of the film.
+He told me that if they don’t see happiness in the picture, at least they would see black.

 > — Chris Marker, Sans Soleil